U.S. to stress need for 'guardrails' in Sherman's talks in China - Up News Info

 Article content

+The Tianjin meeting would be a continuation of the Alaskan talks and “all dimensions of the relationship will be on the table,” the U.S. official said on Saturday.

+Since Alaska, the two countries have traded diplomatic barbs on an almost constant basis.
+The latest on Friday when Beijing sanctioned former U.S. Commerce Secretary Wilbur Ross and other individuals and groups in response to U.S. sanctions over China’s crackdown on democracy in Hong Kong.

-Bilateral ties have soured to such a degree that foreign policy experts do not expect significant outcomes from Tianjin.
+With bilateral ties so poor, foreign policy experts do not expect significant outcomes from Tianjin.

-If the talks go reasonably well, however, they could help set the stage for an eventual meeting between Biden and Chinese leader Xi Jinping, possibly on the sidelines of the G20 summit in Italy in late October.
+If the talks go reasonably well, however, they could help set the stage for an eventual meeting between Biden and Chinese leader Xi Jinping, possibly on the sidelines of a G20 summit in Italy in October.

 Advertisement